 - Liftgate Rear Cargo Access

 - Tailgate/Rear Door Lock Included w/Power Door Locks

-- Auto Off Projector Beam Halogen Daytime Running Headlamps w/Delay-Off
+- Fully Automatic Projector Beam Halogen Daytime Running Auto High-Beam Headlamps w/Delay-Off

 - LED Brakelights

-- Radio: AM/FM Audio System w/4 Speakers -inc: 160-Watts, 5-inch color LCD screen, Bluetooth streaming audio and HandsFreeLink, Pandora compatibility, Radio Data System (RDS), Speed-Sensitive Volume Control (SVC), USB audio interface w/1 port in center console and 12-volt power outlets (front and center console)
+- Radio: 160-Watt AM/FM Audio System -inc: 4 speakers, 5" color LCD screen, Bluetooth streaming audio and HandsFreeLink, Pandora compatibility, Radio Data System (RDS), Speed-sensitive Volume Control (SVC), 1.0-amp USB audio interface w/1 port in center console and 12-volt power outlet in center console

-- Radio w/Seek-Scan, Clock, Aux Audio Input Jack and Steering Wheel Controls
+- Radio w/Seek-Scan, Clock and Steering Wheel Controls

 - Audio Theft Deterrent